Jimmy Cant

-Jim Cant (born 24 September 1953) is an Australian former soccer player.
+Jim Cant (born 24 September 1953) is a former soccer player who played in the Scottish and Australian national leagues.
+Born in Scotland, he played at international level for Australia.

 Playing career

 Club career

-Cant signed for Hearts Of Midlothian in 1970, from United Crossroads Boys Club, he was farmed out by Hearts of Midlothian to play one season of amateur football for Peebles Rovers for one season, then brought back to Tynecastle to play reserve football, making his first team debut in 1972.
+Cant signed for Hearts Of Midlothian in 1970, from United Crossroads Boys Club, he was farmed out by Heart of Midlothian to play one season of amateur football for Peebles Rovers for one season, then brought back to Tynecastle to play reserve football, making his first team debut in 1972.
 Heart of Midlothian.
 He played 66 league matches for Hearts.
 Jimmy requested a free transfer late 1976 and eventually got his wish Xmas 1977.
 Johnny Warren got in touch with Jimmy through Sydney City's coach Gerry Chaldi, Jimmy was mentioned to Gerry Chaldi by Hakoah player John Stevenson, who had played with Jimmy at Hearts.
 Jimmy accepted an offer from Johnny Warren, coach for Canberra City 1977, to come to Australia on a 1-year contract.
 Jimmy eventually played for Canberra City, Marconi FC and Sydney City and his final playing year 1987, Canberra City for a second spell in the National Soccer League.